microsoft/accessibility-insights-action/dev/README.md

 To make a change, you can follow these steps:

 1. Clone the repository.
-While our team typically uses forks, the action (and therefore our self-test workflow) doesn't support pull requests from forks yet (tracked [here](https://github.com/microsoft/accessibility-insights-action/issues/629)).
-For this reason, maintainers might consider working off branches of the main repository.
-To test a fork, you can consume your fork's branch from a different repository.
+If you would like to [deploy a staging Azure extension](#deploy-a-staging-azure-extension), maintainers will need to create branches off of the main repository.

 2. Run `yarn install`.
 This project requires Node 16.